-- a.
-Issues in Young Adult Literature, Media, and/or Culture.
+- 1. Issues in Children's Literature, Media, and/or Culture.
 Choose an issue or concern that has arisen for you, and develop an exposition of some approaches to that issue.
-The issue may be quite broad to begin with (for example, the issue of gender in relation to children's or YA lit; the insider/outsider debate; critical/critical race/feminist/queer issues in children's or YA lit; race/ethnicity as a factor in response); you then need to narrow it so that you can adequately deal with it in the space of the paper.
-Papers should be 3-4 pages (750-1000 words) double spaced and contain at least 5 citations, three of which must come from original research. - b.
+The issue may be quite broad to begin with (for example, the issue of gender in relation to children's lit; the insider/outsider debate; critical/critical race/feminist/queer issues in children's or YA lit; race/ethnicity as a factor in response); you then need to narrow it so that you can adequately deal with it in the space of the paper.
+Papers should be 3-4 pages (750-1000 words) double spaced and contain at least 5 citations, three of which must come from original research. - 2.
 Genre/Author/Illustrator Study.
 Take a genre that particularly interests you (such as historical fiction for children, fantasy, or realistic fiction) and explore the issues involved in responding to such a genre.
 Or choose an author/illustrator that interests you and discuss their work (referencing specific book titles).
-Papers should be 3-4 pages (750 -

-1000 words) double spaced and contain at least 5 citations, three of which must come from original research.

-- c.
-Literature Unit Plan.
+Papers should be 3-4 pages (750 1000 words) double spaced and contain at least 5 citations, three of which must come from original research. - 3.
+Text Set.
+Choose a theme or representation important to Children's literature and generate a text set of at least 10 books (these may include texts from the course).
+You should explain on the opening page (1 page) what theme or representation you choose and why.
+You then need to provide the following for each text: a) title, b) author(s) & illustrator(s), c) year of publication, d) brief summary of plot, brief explanation (3 5 sentences) of how this books connects to your chosen theme/representation, and e) a brief explanation (3 5 sentences) of how you would teach it. - 4.
+Literature Unit of Study.
 Based on the principles from the class, create a 4-week unit plan (planned to the daily level) for a group of children you work with currently or may possibly work with in the future.
-Include (a) the age/grade level of the students, (b) the research that informs your decisions, (c) a detailed description of each activity/assignment the students will complete, (d) the goals set for your unit and a description of how you will know when those goals have been met, (e) a unit plan timeline, and (f) a 1 page (250 words), double spaced rationale for why your unit is necessary/important. - d.
-Critical Analysis of Teaching.
+Include (a) the age/grade level of the students, (b) the research that informs your decisions, (c) a detailed description of each activity/assignment the students will complete, (d) the goals set for your unit and a description of how you will know when those goals have been met, (e) a unit plan timeline, and (f) a 1 page (250 words), double spaced rationale for why your unit is necessary/important.

+- 5. Critical Analysis of Teaching.
 In alignment with CalTPA, you might engage in a critical analysis of teaching, whether through ATLAS or through some other form of observation that you secure (at least three lessons).
 These might also be an analysis of your own teaching.
 Your analysis should be aligned with the course content and integrate research literature.
-Papers should be 4-5 pages (1000 -1250 words) double spaced and contain at least 5 citations, three of which must come from original research. - e.
+Papers should be 4-5 pages (1000 -1250 words) double spaced and contain at least 5 citations, three of which must come from original research. - 6.
 Alternative Option.
 You may address another substantial topic or approach of your choice.
 This might include an artistic project, grant writing, or something other physical product connected to children's literature.
 You must receive permission from the professor to do an alternative option